halliwell2046/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used inside the function definition.
+It is inside the function and can not be called outside of it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the ${name} will always stay the same as what is set in the console, in this case "Dan"
+${newRoll} will change as it is set to show a random number between 1 and 6 each time is ran by using the Math.random.

 c.
 What is the lexical scope of `newRoll`?

+newRoll was created inside the function 'personalDice' so that is the only usable inside where it was created.

 ### Task 2c - Exit Ticket